Newcastle United: Ivan Fresneda could make Premier League move from Real Valladolid

-Newcastle United are considering a move for Ivan Fresneda; Juventus and Borussia Dortmund are also interested in the 18-year-old right-back, who was formerly of Real Madrid's youth academy
+Newcastle United are in talks over a move for Ivan Fresneda; Juventus and Borussia Dortmund are also interested in the 18-year-old right-back, who was formerly of Real Madrid's youth academy

-Newcastle United are interested in signing right-back Ivan Fresneda from LaLiga side Real Valladolid.
+Newcastle United remain in talks with Real Valladolid over the signing of right-back Ivan Fresneda.

 Magpies officials have watched the 18-year-old several times, including against his former team Real Madrid on Friday.